mit-cml/appinventor-sources/appinventor/appengine/src/com/google/appinventor/server/aiagent/resources/continuation_instructions.md

 - Add improvements, optimizations, or structural changes the user did not request

 If you have fully completed the user's request, respond with text only — do not call any tools.

+Do not rewrite a block solely because its type annotations differ from what you wrote.
+Type annotations (e.g., `'(list)` vs `'(list-of-number)`) are regenerated from the block definition when the screen state is read back — minor differences are expected and correct.